degski/KD-Tree/README.md

     struct Tree2D;

 A Point2 and Point3 class are provided, or just drop in SFML's sf::Vector2 or sf::Vector3.
 The parameter N has no effect in case of a vector, which is the default container type.

+No map is implemented, but one can return an index of the node that's closest.
+Simply make lookup tables for any "mapped" data.

+TODO: The case of a power of 2 will have to be looked at, as this might be common, but actually has the maximum space wastage (50%).
+The root of the tree could be taken out of the data-strucutre to accomodate that, which will give no waste as a result.